-2) How Do Shipping API Work
+2) How Does Shipping API Work?

 The simplified explanation is that a particular activity can be programmed to trigger other functions to spring into action.
-However, some API for shipping work in a more complex manner that relies on chain reactions.
+However, some APIs for shipping work in a more complex manner that relies on chain reactions.
 A physical representation of some of these ecommerce Shipping APIs would be comically reminiscent of a Rube Goldberg machine.

-To get a clearer picture of it (that is slightly less cartoonish) we'll take the case of one specific type of shipping API for e-commerce, the Order Tracking Shipping API.
+To get a clearer picture of it (that is slightly less cartoonish), we'll take the case of one specific type of shipping API for e-commerce, the Order Tracking Shipping API.
 This is an API used by courier aggregators and shipping software to track ecommerce orders with carriers and send the updates to both the enterprise and the customer.

-How the Shipping Tracking API works: It connects the aggregator/software with the courier system.
+It connects the aggregator/software with the courier system.
 When the courier system gets an update on an order, this shipping API is programmed to be notified.
 So it immediately springs into action, pulling the updated data from the carrier and handing it over to the ecommerce business via a dashboard.

-3) How to Use Shipping API for Ecommerce
+3) How to Use Shipping API for Ecommerce?

 However, each ecommerce shipping integration needs to be carefully set up and programmed to perform its respective functions.
 Otherwise, you could find yourself dealing with an equally chaotic shipping process.